jasonwoitalla/csci5117-upper-five-tech-share/README.md

 -   Pros: Light Weight / Easy to integrate into existing web applications (no third party)
 -   Cons: Inefficient, 33% increase in image size (due to encoding) <br/>
-Note: But for larger images it can be more efficient that making http request

 ### Pros / Cons: Cloud (Amazon S3, BackBlaze)